Accessibility

 Hosting

+This situation allows for changes to the hosting provider in the future.
 The hosting provider for the main website had to allow embedded players and file attachments.
 Beehiiv was not an option because it blocks most file-types.
 The hosting provider must also allow downloads of voice-over files.
 Substack, for example, does not allow downloads for voice-overs.
+For the podcast, it was also necessary to allow the manual addition of transcripts.

 Encoding Once and Only Once